This post may contain affiliate links. Please read our disclosure policy.

 Black-eyed peas are a Southern tradition you won’t want to pass up.
 Cooked low and slow with smoky pork and a few simple spices, this delicious country fare will bring you good luck and tantalize your taste buds all year round.

 These southern-style beans are notoriously eaten on New Year’s Day in the South.
-They are said to bring us good luck, but we enjoy these beans all throughout the year!
+They are said to bring us good luck, but we enjoy them all throughout the year!
 Although I will be the first to say it isn’t New Year’s Day without these delicious beans, I am always amazed by the simplest of dishes that really pack a punch on the palate—why, in a deliciously good way, of course!

 Smoky pork, a little garlic, salt, pepper, chicken stock, and black-eyed peas make up this comfort dish—my husband‘s favorite!
 He loves me to make Southern-fried pork Chops, white rice, and tomato gravy to go along with this meal!
 And you can’t forget the cornbread!
 To him, this is all heaven on a plate.